Risk Factors

 4. Specific regulations

 The Group’s businesses are subject to various restrictions as required by laws and regulations.
-The restrictions relate to industrial safety (such as the Law for Prevention of Disasters at Petroleum Complexes, Etc.; the Fire Service Law; and the High Pressure Gas Safety Law) and the environment and chemical substances (such as the Basic Environment Law; the Air Pollution Control Law; and the Law concerning the Examination and Regulation of Manufacture, Etc. of Chemical Substances).
+The restrictions relate to industrial safety (such as the Law for Prevention of Disasters at Petroleum Complexes, etc.; the Fire Service Law; the High Pressure Gas Safety Law; and the Industrial Safety and Health Act) and the environment and chemical substances (such as the Basic Environment Law; the Air Pollution Control Law; the Water Pollution Prevention Act; the Act on Waste Management and Public Cleaning; the Law concerning the Examination and Regulation of Manufacture; the Poisonous and Deleterious Substances Control Act, etc.).
 The Group observes these laws and regulations when conducting business.
 The Group shares information on laws and regulations that relate to manufacturing plants, and confirms the state of compliance when updating existing plants or building new ones.
 Nevertheless, in the event that the Group fails to observe any of the laws and regulations, the Group’s activities could be restricted.
 In case stricter regulations are introduced, resulting in higher costs, the Group’s performance and financial position can be affected.

 5. Important lawsuits